plforacle/mysql-rag/introduction/introduction.md

 ### Our Approach

 We'll break this workshop into manageable phases:

 1. First, we'll build a standalone chatbot with a terminal-themed interface
-2. Next, we'll create a RAG service using MySQL's vector capabilities
+2. Next, we'll install MySQL Enterprise Edition, sample database, and its vector capabilities.
-3. Finally, we'll connect these components to create our intelligent movie assistant
+3. Finally, we'll deploy an application made up of a RAG service using MySQL's vector capabilities that is connected to the chatbot to create our intelligent movie assistant.

 ### System Architecture Diagram